Jet Marching Methods for Solving the Eikonal Equation: Introduction

 The solvers developed in this work are high-order, have optimally local/compact stencils, and are label-setting methods (much like Sethian's \emph{fast marching method}~\cite{Sethian:1999ac} or Tsitsiklis's semi-Lagrangian algorithm for solving the eikonal equation~\cite{Tsitsiklis:1995aa}).
 Additionally, being semi-Lagrangian, they locally parametrize characteristics (acoustic rays), making them suitable for use with paraxial raytracing~\cite{Popov:2002aa}, the method of choice for locally computing the amplitude.
 To the best of our knowledge, these are the first eikonal solvers with this collection of properties.

 We refer to our solvers as \emph{jet marching methods} to reflect the fact that the key idea is marching the \emph{jet} of the eikonal (the eikonal and its partial derivatives up to a particular order~\cite{Shilov:1971aa}) in a principled fashion.
 Sethian and Vladimirsky developed a fast marching method that additionally marched the gradient of the eikonal in a short note, but did not prove convergence results or provide detailed numerical experiments~\cite{Sethian:2000aa}.
+Benamou and collaborators built on these ideas by exploiting information about the eikonal equation to obtain a compact upwind second-order finite difference scheme for solving the eikonal equation~\cite{Benamou:2010vd}.
 Related methods exist in the level set method community and are referred to as \emph{gradient-augmented level set methods} or \emph{jet schemes}~\cite{Nave:2010aa,Seibold:2011aa}.

-In the rest of this work we lay out these methods, provide detailed numerical experiments, and give some preliminary theoretical performance guarantees.
+In the rest of this work we lay out these methods, providing detailed numerical experiments.
 Our presentation is for unstructured grids in $n$-dimensions, while our numerical experiments were carried out in 2D.
 We plan to extend these solvers to structured and unstructured meshes in 3D and will report on these later in the context of room acoustics applications.